Benchtop Injection Molder

 Epoxy molds provide a low cost way for you to convert your hand-made models and prototypes into real plastic parts.
 You can make your original model from wood, metal, carving wax, random pieces of plastic glued together, or whatever combination of materials it takes to create the shape you want.
 That model can then be used to make the impression in your epoxy mold.

 Making an epoxy mold is easier if you use an aluminum master mold.
 A master mold is basically an aluminum frame.
 The inside of it serves as the cavity where you'll pour in the epoxy to make your mold.
 Master molds also have alignment pins and holes built into them, so the two halves always stay in exact alignment with each other.
-Once the epoxy is cured in the master frame, it can be removed, so you can use the master to make more molds.
+Once the epoxy is cured in the master frame, it can be removed, so you can use the "master mold frame" to make more molds.
 When you're ready to inject a part, you can return whichever epoxy mold you choose back into to the master frame.

 Machined molds are typically made from aluminum bar stock.
 The process starts by creating a CAD drawing of the plastic part you want to produce.
 That CAD drawing is then used to create a CAD drawing for the mold, and additional features are added, like the plastic pathways and air vents.
 The CAD drawing for the mold is then converted into a CAM program, which is basically a set of instructions that tell a CNC machine exactly where to cut the metal and what tools to use.